SRCthird/operations-nexus/README.md

 - **TypeScript**: Superset of JavaScript that adds static types, enhancing developer productivity and code predictability.

 **Backend:**
-- **Node.js**: JavaScript runtime built on Chrome's V8 JavaScript engine, facilitating non-blocking, event-driven architecture.
-- **TypeScript**: For leveraging static typing and object-oriented components.
+- **Nest.js**: A progressive Node.js framework for building efficient, reliable, and scalable server-side applications using TypeScript.
-- **Python**: Employed for src file monitoring.
+- **Python**: Used for src file monitoring and PowerPoint to PNG conversion.

 ## Getting Started